Lynda Thomas

 Lynda Aguirre Thomas (born 21 December 1981), known professionally as Lynda, is a Mexican musician, singer, songwriter and activist.
-She achieved recognition in her native Mexico during the 1990s and early 2000s.
+She achieved recognition in her native Mexico during the late 1990s and early 2000s.
 She was signed to EMI Capitol Records and released four studio albums.
 Her last album, Polen, was released in 2001 and she retired shortly afterwards.

 Early life and musical debut

-Thomas was born in Tijuana, Baja California, Mexico, on 21 December 1981.
+Thomas was born in Tijuana, Baja California, Mexico.
 In 1989, she took part in the TV singing contest Fantasía Musical featured in Siempre en Domingo.
-Soon after, she moved to Mexico City and was supported by her sister Alissa (Rosangel), "Max" Di Carlo, Tino Geizer and her husband Carlos Lara, by then, he was her brother-in-law.
-The song "Cantemos Juntos", was released in 1989 under Melody records and later included on the LP compilation Los Triunfadores de Fantasía Musical.
+Soon after, she moved to Mexico City and was supported by her sister Alissa (Rosangel),Carlos Lara and Tino Geiser.

 Career

-1995–1998
+1994–1998: Early years and debut album

 In 1994, Thomas signed with EMI-Capitol.
-In 1995, at the age of 13, Thomas recorded her debut album Lynda, which was officially released in early 1996.
-It contained the single "Inseparables" and "Gira Que Gira", which became the commercial breakout of the album; Soon after, Thomas released the single "Blue Jeans".
+In 1995, at the age of 14, Thomas recorded her debut album Lynda, which was officially released in early 1996.
+It contained the singles "Inseparables" and "Gira Que Gira", which became the commercial breakout of the album.
+Soon after, Thomas released the single "Blue Jeans".
 She continued her studies during her early career.
 She also released the single "El Amor No Tiene Edad" (Love Has No Age).
-At the age of 14, she received the "Revelation Artist" award by Televisa.
+At the age of 15, she received the "Revelation Artist" award by Televisa.

-In 1997, at the age of 15, Thomas released the albumUn Grito En El Corazón. the first single taken from the album was "Dile" (Tell Him).
+In 1997, at the age of 16, Thomas released the album, Un Grito En El Corazón. the first single taken from the album was "Dile" (Tell Him).
 Thomas was commissioned to record the music for the 1997 Ringling Bros. and Barnum & Bailey Circus tour through the Americas, and performed live on selected dates.
 In December 1997, Thomas released a dance version of Jingle Bells.

-Later, in December of that year, she was involved in a homage to Pope John Paul II alongside other singers, the song was "Pescador Juan Pablo II", and received the Medal of Merit from Vatican.
+Later, in January 1998, she was involved in a homage to Pope John Paul II alongside other singers, the song was "Pescador Juan Pablo II", and received the Medal of Merit from Vatican.